Global Brand Management, Global Marketing

 The way of the future

-Crowdsourcing could be used in the initial stages of a project to generate ideas which could then be researched and analysed by the existing employees.
+Crowdsourcing could be used in the initial stages of a project to generate ideas, which could then be researched and analyzed by the existing employees.
 The final stages could then be presented back to the crowd for testing and market research.